-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of additional ADSs at the public offering price listed on the cover page of this prospectus less underwriting discounts and commissions.
-The underwriters may exercise this option for the purpose of covering over-allotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
-To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed in the preceding table.
-If the underwriters' option is exercised in full, the total price to the public would be US\$, the total underwriters' discounts and commissions would be US\$ and the total proceeds to us (before expenses) would be US\$
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of additional Class A ordinary shares at the public offering price listed on the cover page of this prospectus less underwriting discounts and commissions.
+The underwriters may exercise this option for the purpose of covering over-allotments, if any, made in connection with the offering of the Class A ordinary shares offered by this prospectus.
+To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional Class A ordinary shares as the number listed next to the underwriter's name in the preceding table bears to the total number of Class A ordinary shares listed in the preceding table.
+If the underwriters' option is exercised in full, the total price to the public would be US\$ , the total underwriters' discounts and commissions would be US\$ .

-The table below shows the per ADS and total underwriting discounts and commissions that we will pay to the underwriters.
+The table below shows the per Class A ordinary share and total underwriting discounts and commissions that we will pay to the underwriters.
 The underwriting discounts and commissions are determined by negotiations among us and the underwriters and are a percentage of the offering price to the public.
 Among the factors considered in determining the discounts and commissions are the size of the offering, the nature of the security to be offered and the discounts and commissions charged in comparable transactions.

-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional Class A ordinary shares.